How HubSpot speeds up AI video creation | HeyGen

 “With HeyGen, we’re able to edit videos after they’ve been created in just a few minutes,” Oscar said.

-This reshaped how the team approached timelines and gave them the confidence to adapt quickly.
-"If there is any modification that needs to be made after the fact, we can confidently apply it using HeyGen without having to worry about any potential delays."
+This reshaped how the team approached timelines and gave them confidence to adapt quickly.
+“If there is any modification that needs to be made after the fact, we can confidently apply them using HeyGen without having to worry about any potential delays.”

 One of the most impactful benefits of HeyGen for HubSpot has been its translation and localisation capabilities.
 Nelson described the experience of seeing multilingual content for the first time:

-“I felt really proud seeing the first version of a video you’d normally watch in English.
-Seeing it in the natural language was very, very impactful.”
+“I felt very accomplished seeing the first version of a video you’d normally watch in English.
+Experiencing it in the natural language was very, very impactful.”

 Even more surprising was the realism.
-“Knowing the person does not know a word of Spanish and hearing him speak Spanish almost in a native way was very surprising,” Nelson said.
+“Knowing the person does not know a word of Spanish and hearing him speak Spanish almost in a native fashion was very surprising,” Nelson said.

 For a company serving customers across languages and regions, this level of authenticity was transformative.